CS 307 Hwk 5: Textured Barn

 Note the four modes that the GUI makes available:

-- showTextures helps to explain how the default texture coordinates are assigned
+- showTextures helps to explain how the default texture coordinates are assigned.
+Also to be ignored.

-- showLighting puts white Phong material on the barn, so you can see the lighting effects
+- showLighting puts white Phong material on the barn, so you can see the lighting effects.
+Definitely pay attention to this.

 - showResult is, of course, the desired product